 - Assistants do not make enough money to have to declare income tax (it is not a pay-as-you-earn scheme like in the US), but there is another tax that you might have to pay: the taxe d'habitation.
 This is basically an occupancy tax on the apartment that you are renting on January 1st (as long as you signed a lease and are not subletting or just renting a room in a person's apartment), but it is not due until October/November of the same year.
 For most assistants, that means you will receive the bill at your permanent address in your home country after returning from France.
 This tax can be more than one month's rent, but you won't know the exact amount until you receive the bill.
 The amount varies depending on the city where you live, how big your apartment is, your income, etc. For a one-bedroom apartment in the suburbs of Annecy, my taxe d'habitation was 550€ and in Chambéry, it was even higher at 736€.

 Obviously there are advantages and disadvantages to this program, but I do believe this is the best way to live abroad and I am glad I decided to do it.

-As of July 1, 2008, all EU citizens, except those of Bulgarian or Romanian citizenship, were granted full working rights in France.
+All EU citizens, except those with Croatian citizenship, have full working rights in France.
 If you are an EU citizen, or have dual nationality with an EU state, then you do not need to obtain a visa in order to enter France legally and you do not need to register with the Office of Immigration once you are in France.
 In short, life in France will be very easy for you!